cvillecsteele/mithras/website/guide1.md

 ### Running the script

 Last but not least, here's how you tell Mithras to run this script.
 Make sure you've set everything up according to the [usage](usage.html) instructions, first.
 Then, in your terminal, run:

-    mithras -v run -f example/simple.js
+    AWS_PROFILE=<some-profile> mithras -v run -f example/simple.js

 Since we specified a global Mithras CLI option of `-v`, we see some pretty verbose output about what Mirthas does.
 You should see it